Tricia Stromberg, President/Co-Founder

 Mr. Mowat is currently owner and principal at GTM Transformations, LLC and is doing a project for the Tacoma-Pierce County Chamber of Commerce mentoring businesses around hiring Veterans.
 He has worked in labor relations, workforce development, public policy, construction management, organizational development, alternative dispute resolution, and associated disciplines.
 Mr. Mowat is a U.S. Army veteran, having served two tours in Vietnam.
 He joined the BTS Board in 2014, and also volunteers as a BTS mentor.
 Mr. Mowat lives in Tacoma, WA, and with his bride Meiman, enjoys the nearby company of their daughter Lisa and her husband Michael.

-Ms Conover has over 20 years’ experience in industry including Aerospace, Information Technology, Manufacturing and Retail.
-With a Masters of Arts in Organization Development and a Bachelor of Arts in Training and Development, she has effectively developed teams and programs that engage all of the stakeholders.
 She has applied her expertise in Change Management to team workshops in Effective Communication, Conflict Dynamics Profile, and Leadership Development.
-Over the last decade, she has been a community volunteer with such organizations as United Way of King County, Spectrum Dance Theater, and Little Bits Therapeutic Riding.
+Ms. Conover has been a volunteer with such organizations as United Way of King County, Spectrum Dance Theater, and Little Bits Therapeutic Riding.
+In 2018, she joined the BTS Board of Directors.